 GCE firewall rules support tags and allow you to associate a rule with tags, such as permitted source and/or permitted destination instead of (or combined with) using IP address or a subnets.

 While there is no specific “show tags” command in gcutil, tags can be viewed as part of the instance metadata using the “getinstance” command

 gcutil --service_version="v1" --project="your project name" getinstance --zone="europe-west1-b" "server name"

 This will show all the instance metadata including the instance’s tags.

 You can learn how to manage your firewall rules with gcutil here.

 Like with any other virtual private cloud network, more scalable and secure user-based access control can be achieved using VPNs.
 Google provides documentation on how to do it yourself based on OpenSwan (IPSec open source project).

 I hope the above provides enough for you to start with.
 We are definitely going to write more posts on GCE security shortly.
 In the meantime, if you have any questions or needs re security on GCE feel free to approach us (you can comment on this post or email us) and we’ll be happy to help.
-You can also see a cool demo of our service running on GCE.
+You can also register for a free trial of our service running on GCE.